wwcs2023/wwcs2023.github.io/application.md

 ## Payment method:

-To pay the registration fee, please make a bank transfer of ChF 200.- **in swiss francs** with the mention "FirstName_LastName" to the following account:
+To pay the registration fee, please make a bank transfer of CHF 200.- **in swiss francs** with the mention "FirstName_LastName" to the following account:

 Address:
 Winter Workshop on Complex Systems Association
 Zürich
 Switzerland